cofirazak/phpMissingFunctions/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Rodrigues da Silva via [cofirazak@gmail.com](mailto:cofirazak@gmail.com).
+If you discover a security vulnerability within phpMissingFunctions, please send an e-mail to Rodrigues da Silva via [cofirazak@gmail.com](mailto:cofirazak@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License